credo-github/credo/README.md

 - Write templates for your code using EJS
 - Gather requirements and pass them into your templates in what we call a `workflow`

-The [Credo Web App](https://www.credo.dev) looks for a public repository on your github account with the name `credo` and uses the data stored there to allow you to play around with your `workflows`s.
+The [Credo Web App](https://www.credo.dev) looks for a public repository on your github account with the name `credo` and uses the data stored there to allow you to play around with your `workflow`s.